-Bonus A payment made pursuant to the Norfolk Southern Corporation Annual Bonus Program, Norfolk Southern Corporation Management Incentive Plan, Norfolk Southern Corporation Executive Management Incentive Plan or NS Stock Unit Plan.
-Break in Service A twelve-month period, measured from the date of employment or anniversaries thereof, in which an Employee is not credited with more than 500 Hours of Service.
-Closing Date The Closing Date as defined in the Transaction Agreement by and among CSX Corporation, CSX Transportation, Inc., Norfolk Southern Corporation, Norfolk Southern Railway Company, Conrail Inc., Consolidated Rail Corporation and CRR Holding LLC, dated as of June 10, 1997.
-Code The Internal Revenue Code of 1986, as amended.
-Compensation Remuneration in the form of salary (increased by the amount of the Member's salary that is not includible in the gross income of the Member because it is contributed by NSC or a Participating Subsidiary pursuant to the Member's salary reduction agreement and which is not includible in the gross income of the Member under (i) Section $402(e)(3)$ of the Code, as a Pre-Tax Contribution to the Thrift and Investment Plan of Norfolk Southern Corporation and Participating Subsidiary Companies, (ii) Section 125 of the Code, to provide benefits under the Norfolk Southern Corporation ChoicePlus Benefits Plan, or (iii) Section 132(f)(4) of the Code, to provide benefits under the Pre-Tax Transportation Plan of Norfolk Southern Corporation and Participating Subsidiary Companies), vacation pay paid to a former Employee for service in a Nonagreement Position (including payments for unused vacation made following the Employee's severance from employment, provided that such payment is made within $2\frac{1}{2}$ months after such severance from employment, or differential wage payments as defined in Section 414(u)(12) of the Code (to the extent required by Section 414(u)(12) and the guidance issued thereunder), each as reported to the Internal Revenue Service for Federal income tax purposes.
+Remuneration in the form of salary for nonagreement service paid to an Employee in a Nonagreement Position (increased by the amount of the Member's salary that is not includible in the gross income of the Member because it is contributed by NSC or a Participating Subsidiary pursuant to the Member's salary reduction agreement and which is not includible in the gross income of the Member under (i) Section 402(e)(3) of the Code, as a Pre-Tax Contribution to the Thrift and Investment Plan of Norfolk Southern Corporation and Participating Subsidiary Companies, (ii) Section 125 of the Code, to provide benefits under the Norfolk Southern Corporation ChoicePlus Benefits Plan, or (iii) Section 132(f)(4) of the Code, to provide benefits under the Pre-Tax Transportation Plan of Norfolk Southern Corporation and Participating Subsidiary Companies), vacation pay paid to a former Employee for service in a Nonagreement Position (including payments for unused vacation made following the Employee's severance from employment, provided that such payment is made within 21⁄2 months after such severance from employment), Bonus for nonagreement service paid to an Employee in a Nonagreement Position, or differential wage payments as defined in Section 414(u)(12) of the Code (to the extent required by Section 414(u)(12) and the guidance issued thereunder), each as reported to the Internal Revenue Service for Federal income tax purposes.
 Severance payments, temporary locality payments, or special award payments (such as payments made under recruitment, safety, quality and retention programs) shall not be included within this definition.
 Annual compensation in excess of the limit provided in Section 401(a)(17)(B) of the Code shall not be included within this definition, except as otherwise permitted by law.
 For purposes of determining benefit accruals in a Compensation Year beginning on or after January 1, 2002, compensation for any Compensation Year beginning before January 1, 2002 shall be limited to \$200,000.